 Mark-lane, Friday, December 5, 1856.
-THE arrivals of English and Foreign Grain, this week, are liberal.
+The arrivals of English and Foreign Grain, this week, are liberal.
 There is a rather improved demand for Wheat at Monday's rate.
-Considerable shipments continue to be made for Spain and Portugal.
-The Flour trade is duly at former in the state of the stat
+Considerable shipments continue to be made for Spain and Portugal

 The Flour trade is dull at former prices; and the demand for Oats and Barley is not brisk, but prices are rather in favour of the seller.